TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 [This video](https://youtu.be/3MeIy1WahUA) shows the robot navigating the 2023 board using the ultrasonic sensors.
 [This video](https://youtu.be/stM9KGa8I_E) shows the robot following a line, turning around, and following it back to the start.

-The robot was successful in navigating both courses, so the constraint was met
+The robot was successful in navigating both courses, so the constraint was met.

 ### Constraint 11 - Navigation

 ####Navigation

-FIX ME, ADD INFO
+This constraint was created because the robot needs to be able to autonomously navigate the board for a SECON competition.
+This was tested by having the robot sweep the 2023 SECON board and follow a line similar to the 2022 and 2024 boards.

+[This video](https://youtu.be/3MeIy1WahUA) shows the robot navigating the 2023 board using the ultrasonic sensors.
+[This video](https://youtu.be/stM9KGa8I_E) shows the robot following a line, turning around, and following it back to the start using the line-following sensors.

+The robot was successful in navigating both courses, so the constraint was met.

 #### Speed